eljestliv/guides/extract from dvd.md

 * Take note of the
 --->
 * Create a new folder for your deinterlaced videos.
 In my case, that’s `E:\assets\eurovision\restoration\1997\Deinterlaced`.
-* Open the file named `Step 2.bat` with a text editor.
+* Open the file named `Deinterlace with FFmpeg.bat` with a text editor.
 Don’t run it.
 * In the second line of text, replace the example path to the path where the MakeMKV output was placed.
 * In the third line of text, replace the example path to the path you just created.
 In my case, that’s `E:\assets\eurovision\restoration\1997\Deinterlaced`.
 * Save the file.